-Cavendish High Academy ild's symptoms, triggers, signs, treatments, facilities, tc

-Name of medication, dose, method of administration, when to be taken, side effects, contra-indications, administered by/self-administered with/without supervision

-Daily care requirements

-Specific support for the pupil's educational, social and emotional needs

-Arrangements for school visits/trips etc
+Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc. Name of medication, dose, method of administration, when to be taken, side effects, contra-indications, administered by/self-administered with/without supervision Daily care requirements Specific support for the pupil's educational, social and emotional needs Arrangements for school visits/trips etc. Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when Form copied to

-Other information

-Describe what constitutes an emergency, and the action to take if this occurs

-Who is responsible in an emergency (state if different for off-site activities)

-Within school SLT / Class Team

-Off site school visit - Supervising Staff

-Plan developed with

-Parents

-School staff

-Staff training needed/undertaken - who, what, when

-Community Nursing Team and / or School Health

-Form conicd to

-Form copied to

-Signature of parent / guardian :

-Oignature of parent / guardian .